BitFriday/vidividi/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/xdna-qt (GUI, 32-bit) or bin/32/xdnad (headless, 32-bit)
+- bin/32/viridi-qt (GUI, 32-bit) or bin/32/xdnad (headless, 32-bit)
-- bin/64/xdna-qt (GUI, 64-bit) or bin/64/xdnad (headless, 64-bit)
+- bin/64/viridi-qt (GUI, 64-bit) or bin/64/xdnad (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run xdna-qt.exe.
+Unpack the files into a directory, and then run viridi-qt.exe.

 ### OSX